 The default, and when to leave it

 Start from the answer most people land on: the 210mm gyuto.
-It's the most-sold size in the world, and roughly 70% of first-time buyers choose it — not because shops push it, but because it fits a standard home board (around 380×250mm) and an average adult hand at the same time.
+It's the most-sold size in the world, and roughly 70% of first-time buyers choose it.
+The reason isn't shop pressure; it fits a standard home board (around 380×250mm) and an average adult hand at the same time.
 If you do nothing else, buy this and you'll rarely be wrong.

 You leave 210mm only when one of the three variables pulls you off it: